-- Restaurante Terras – Mediterranean vegetarian/vegan cuisine in 18th-century building in Principe Real Garden
+- Restaurante Terras – Mediterranean vegetarian/vegan cuisine in an 18th-century building in Principe Real Garden

 - Koppu Ramen Concept Food – This place is ALWAYS closed!
 But the ramen was exceptional when we finally caught them open.
 We stayed right across the street and only managed to go once.
 The staff was especially friendly.

 - Ao-26 Vegan Food Project – This place is proof that vegan is the future.
 Every single time we tried to eat here, we were turned away because it was always full.
 We even tried to book a few nights in advance, and we still had no luck reserving a table.
 Book ahead of time and let me know how it is!